drublic/checklist/README.md

 - [ ] Robots.txt is in use
 - [ ] Cross-Site-Scripting is not possible
 - [ ] HSTS Header is set
+- [ ] Content-Security-Policy is set and only allows specific hosts and no inline scripts

 ## More